Last updated November 26, 2014

-Note that prospective students will need to find, or be very competitive for, scholarship support (GPA in the 90% ± 5% range).
+Note that prospective students will need to find, or be very competitive for, scholarship support (GPA 85% or higher).

 I have been involved in a number of research areas as outlined below but my current active area of research is in re-inventing magnetic resonance imaging or MRI.
 So I am primarily interested in hearing from potential doctoral students with a background in mathematics and/or electrical RF engineering to do groundbreaking work on new ways to do MRI.
 Students may apply for a program under Biomedical Engineering or Engineering Physics.
 I collaborate with, and you may be co-supervised by Paul Babyn, our head radiologist or by Michael Bradley, of the Plasma Physics Lab where our experimental MRI hardware is kept.

 Some potential funding sources for international students are listed on Canada's International Scholarship site.

 Synopsis of my research work/career

 My interests in all areas has included both the data (observational/experimental/clinical) side and the mathematical (theory/model/design) side.
 Hardware development - e.g. meteor cameras, telescopes and now the Gradient-Free MRI - is also an aspect of what I do.
 A list of my papers is posted; you can also take a look at my academic pedigree for fun.